Wheel bearing noise

 A worn or damaged wheel bearing can make noise that’s similar to a rumbling or roaring sound, but they can also fail without making any noise.
-Diagnosing a worn wheel bearing can be difficult, especially if the wheel bearing failure is in the early stages.
+Diagnosing wheel bearing noise can be difficult, especially if the wheel bearing failure is in the early stages.
 See this post on how to diagnose a bad wheel bearing.

-What causes wheel bearing failure?
+What causes wheel bearing noise?

 Wheel bearings come in many styles.
 The older wheel bearings